-Generally vote against or withhold from members of the governance committee if:
+Generally vote against or withhold from the members of the governance committee if:

 The company's governing documents impose undue restrictions on shareholders' ability to amend the bylaws.
-Such restrictions include, but are not limited to: outright prohibition on the submission of binding shareholder proposals, or share ownership requirements or time holding requirements in excess of SEC Rule 14a-8.
-Vote against on an ongoing basis.
+Such restrictions include but are not limited to: outright prohibition on the submission of binding shareholder proposals or share ownership requirements, subject matter restrictions, or time holding requirements in excess of SEC Rule 14a-8.
+Vote against or withhold on an ongoing basis.